ACM TOCHI Author Information

 Once your manuscript is published, we recommend that you use the ACM Author-Izer service.
 This service allows you to generate and post a link on your home page or institutional repository to your published article.
 This link will let any visitors to your personal bibliography pages download the definitive version of the articles for free from the ACM DL.
 These downloads will be recorded as part of your DL usage statistics.
 A detailed description of the service and instructions for its use may be found at: http://www.acm.org/publications/acm-author-izer-service.

-All papers accepted to TOCHI will be invited to present at the annual CHI conference within a year following their publication.
+All papers accepted to TOCHI have the opportunity to present their work at one of several participating SIGCHI conferences, including the annual CHI, CSCW, and UIST conferences.
 This allows journal paper authors to get greater exposure for their work, and allows people to take advantage of the greater continuity of the journal review process while still having their work presented at a prestigious conference.